Neogul02/Neogul02/README.md

 ## Quick Start

-Just run the `neogul` CLI like this:
+Just run the `neogul02` CLI like this:
 ```
-npx neogul
+npx neogul02
 ```
 ```
 Options: